jisan66/test_weather_app_ui/README.md

 ## Description

 Weather Watch is a mobile application that allows users to view current weather conditions in their district, including temperature, wind speed, humidity, and more.
 Upon launching the app, it verifies the user's internet connection and requests permission to access location services.
 If GPS is disabled, users are guided to enable it.
 The app supports a pull-to-refresh functionality, ensuring that users always have the latest weather updates.
+Additionally, Weather Watch is compatible with dark mode, providing users with a visually comfortable experience in low-light environments.

 ---